terrybrashaw/Wrest/Gameplay.md

 - Slopes angled at >75 degrees are unclimbable, you simply slide down.
 - You cannot stand on another player or use them in any way to boost onto higher areas.
 - You can safely fall a distance of <4 body lengths with no penalty.
-- Falling >4 body lengths will break your leg, causing 55% damage and applying a `slowed` debuff for 25 seconds.
+- Falling >4 body lengths will break your leg, causing 55% damage and applying a slow effect for 25 seconds.
 The amount of damage dealt does not vary between 4-12 body lengths.
 - Falling >12 body lengths kills you instantly.

 ## Gunplay